 ♨️ Reheating

 Or add slices of the pudding to an oven-safe dish and cover with kitchen foil.
-Reheat in a hot oven for 20-25 minutes or until nicely warmed up.
+Reheat in a hot oven for 20-25 minutes or until nicely warmed up..

 📖 FAQ’S

 Pudding basins/bowls/dishes come in a variety of materials including stoneware, ceramic, plastic, and Pyrex glass.
-For some types of pudding bowls a home-made pudding lid needs to be prepared with greaseproof or baking paper, kitchen foil and string.
+For some types of pudding bowls a home-made pudding lid needs to be prepared with greaseproof or baking paper, kitchen foil, and string.
+Some pudding bowls have their own lid, such as plastic pudding bowls with a clip-on lid, and they are usually re-useable which are rather handy as no home-made lid needs to be prepared which reduces waste.

 Steamed puddings are traditionally prepared on the stove-top within a large pot of simmering water that is used to steam cook the pudding.
-To prepare spotted dick for stove-top steaming use a heat-proof pudding bowl with either a clip on lid or prepare your own lid and steam cook the spotted dick for around 2 ½-3 hours in a pot of gently boiling water.
+To prepare spotted dick for stove-top steaming use a heat-proof pudding bowl with either a clip on lid or prepare your own lid and steam cook the spotted dick for around 2 ½-3 hours or until cooked, in a pot of gently boiling water.

 It is important to maintain the water level half way up the pudding bowl and have it at a gentle boil so do check the water level often during cooking.